A Day Trip to Tidal Falls Preserve: Exploring the Unique Ecosystem of Downeast Maine

 The village of Hancock is the next stop on Route 1 east of Ellsworth.
 Home to cute shops, specialty food stores, and the Downeast mystique, Hancock is a postcard waiting to happen.
 Just before you leave Hancock to cross the bridge into Sullivan, there’s another fork in the road.
 This time, we’ll turn right and head to Tidal Falls Preserve.

 A small Maine DOT road sign marks the turn to Tidal Falls Preserve.
 It’s a small sign, easy to miss.
-If you reach the bridge and Taunton Bay Gateway to the Schoodic National Scenic ByWay, you’ve gone a bit too far.
+If you reach the bridge and Taunton Bay Gateway to the Schoodic National Scenic Byway, you’ve gone a bit too far.

 From the turn, you’ll head up a residential road to a more formal sign for Tidal Falls Preserve on the left.
 It’s less than a mile to this sign.
-Turn down Tidal Falls Road, you’ll pass more homes on each side of the road as you approach the preserve.
+Turn down Tidal Falls Road, and you’ll pass more homes on each side of the road as you approach the preserve.
 Tidal Falls Preserve is located at the end of Tidal Falls Road.

 Tidal Falls Preserve has a gravel parking area large enough for 6-10 vehicles.

-Things to do at Tidal Falls Preserve
+Starfish Viewing at Tidal Falls Preserve in Hancock, Maine

 Picnic at Tidal Falls Preserve